-If you are travelling to London with kids, don't miss the brilliant Unicorn Theatre, the country’s leading theatre for young people, producing an eclectic and surprising programme of work year-round for children aged 6 months to 18 years.
+If you are travelling to London with kids, don't miss the brilliant Unicorn Theatre.
+It's the country’s leading theatre for young people, producing an eclectic and surprising programme of work year-round for children aged 6 months to 18 years.

-For evening entertainment, the Bridge Theatre is a new arrival on the capital’s theatre scene and champions original writing and first-class production in their 900-seater riverside venue.
+For evening entertainment, the Bridge Theatre champions original writing and first-class production in its 900-seater riverside venue.

 Where to eat in London Bridge: bars and restaurants

 Sampling delicious food and drink as you wander through Borough Market is a must-do in London.
-Head to on-trend Bermondsey on a Saturday and you'll also find the Maltby Street and Druid Street markets, where you can tuck into tasty bites from local artisan producers.
+Head to on-trend Bermondsey at the weekend and you'll also find Maltby Street Market, where you can tuck into tasty bites from local artisan producers.

 A fine selection of new eateries have recently opened by Tower Bridge, including The Ivy Brasserie, The Coal Shed, Baluchi and Tom Simmons.
-Nearby, chef Tom Sellers conjures his ever-evolving tasting menu of seasonal dishes that has earned Restaurant Story its Michelin star status.
+Nearby, chef Tom Sellers conjures his ever-evolving tasting menu of seasonal dishes that has earned Restaurant Story its Michelin-starred status.

 Enjoy more down-to-earth panoramas at European eateries Le Pont de la Tour, Cantina del Ponte, Côte Brasserie, and the riverside establishments in More London.
 Bermondsey Street boasts a host of independent places to eat in, including Tanner & Co. and Pizarro, with Champor Champor, Texas Joe’s and Londrino hidden away close by.

-For London Bridge bars and pubs that offer something special try The Upper Deck Bar at HMS Belfast for its unbeatable alfresco setting; GŎNG for its outstanding views; The George Inn, which Charles Dickens visited and wrote about; and outstanding cocktails at Nine Lives, London Grind, TwoRuba or the Quarter Bar.
+For London Bridge bars and pubs that offer something special, try The Upper Deck Bar at HMS Belfast for its unbeatable alfresco setting; GŎNG for its outstanding views; The George Inn, which Charles Dickens visited and wrote about; and outstanding cocktails at Nine Lives, London Grind or the Quarter Bar.

 Find more information about the best London Bridge restaurants and pubs.

 London Bridge is a great base for exploring the capital.
-You can book hotel rooms close to London Bridge Station at the Hilton London Tower Bridge, London Bridge Hotel, Ibis Styles London Southwark Rose and the five-star luxury hotel Shangri-La at The Shard.
+You can book hotel rooms close to London Bridge Station at the Hilton London Tower Bridge, London Bridge Hotel, Ibis Styles London Southwark and the five-star luxury hotel Shangri-La Hotel, At The Shard, London.